 Brunel's halls of residence are all on campus, meaning you are only minutes away from the teaching, sporting and social facilities.

-We provide self-catering accommodation for approximately 4538 students in 33 halls of residence, which include 116 studio flats for co-habiting couples.
+We provide self-catering accommodation for over 4500 students in 33 halls of residence, which include 116 studio flats for co-habiting couples.

 Everyone has different priorities, so we offer a choice of en suite, standard and studio residences.